Emergency Response & Recovery Plan

 Supporting Departments: University Dining Services, Conference & Event Services

 Supporting External Agencies: American Red Cross (Northern Vermont Chapter)

 G. ESF 7 – Logistics Management and Resource Support.
 The purpose of Emergency Support Function 7 is to provide logistical and resource support to entities involved in delivering emergency response and recovery efforts during the initial phase after a disaster.
 This support includes locating, procuring and issuing resources, personnel, heavy equipment, generators and transportation of such in coordination with ESF 1.
-It also includes providing such services as restorative cleaning, the creation of temporary access credentials (CatCard), printing, courier services and sign/notice posting.
+It also includes providing such services as the creation of temporary access credentials (CatCard), printing, courier services and sign/notice posting.

 UVM Lead Department: Admin & Facilities Services

 Supporting Departments: Transportation & Parking Services, Print & Mail Services, Davis Center Operations, Procurement

 H. ESF 8 – Health & Medical Services.
 The purpose of Emergency Support Function 8 is to coordinate health and medical needs prior to and following a significant event.
 ESF 8 provides the means for the triage, treatment and transportation of victims of an emergency/disaster; and assistance in evacuating the injured out of impacted area.
 In the case of communicable diseases, ESF 8 establishes programs as directed by the CDC or the Vermont Department of Health.